Thimoteus/KARATE/README.md

 The **Kar**ma **A**ttorney **T**ool **E**ngine is a tool developed by [/u/Thimoteus](https://www.reddit.com/user/Thimoteus) to help [KarmaCourt](https://www.reddit.com/r/KarmaCourt) attorneys keep track of their cases.

 ######changelog
+0.1.2

+Impovements:

+1. Added case number and role to links posted to the firm.

+Bugfixes:

+1.

 0.1.1

 Improvements: